Spend a perfect 3-day weekend in Ireland’s Boyne Valley

 How to spend the day

-At the top of Sliabh na Callaighe (Mountain of the Witch, or Hag’s Hill) at Loughcrew sit the megalithic passage tombs known as the Loughcrew Cairns, comprising about 30 tombs.
-There’s no visitor center or access gate here, so it’s a more open, quieter spot than Brú na Bóinne.
 Starting from the parking lot, you climb the steep walk (about 15 minutes) and explore the site in your own time.
 There are cairn ruins dotted all around the area, named for letters of the alphabet.
 The biggest and best-preserved is known as Cairn T. The tombs – no longer safe to be entered – light up at the March and September equinoxes.
 It’s an arresting spot to explore, with ruins of tombs and Celtic designs on the stones and glorious folklore about the hag herself.
-We had a supremely knowledgeable local guide named Malachy, who was able to tell us everything about the history of the site, the local lore and what we’re still learning about the ruins today.

-Allow a few hours to explore Killua Castle.
+Next, allow a few hours to explore Killua Castle.
 Originally built in the 18th century, the castle fell into disrepair in the 20th, until it was bought by Austrian investment banker Allen Sangines-Krause in the early 2000s.
 Sangines-Krause has spent the last couple of decades replanning, rebuilding and refurbishing the castle with his own money, filling the interior with items from his collection of medieval and early Renaissance art and furniture, including some gorgeous musical instruments.
-Today it is a private residence for Sangines-Krause and his wife, but you can take a tour, full of fascinating stories and historical curiosities, through the eccentric and beautiful rooms.
+Today it is a private residence for Sangines-Krause and his wife, but you can book a tour, full of fascinating stories and historical curiosities, through the eccentric and beautiful rooms.

 A man stands at a kitchen counter in front of a sign that says "bread with benefits"